 National Safety and Quality Primary Health Care Standards

-The Commission is working in partnership with the primary health care sector to develop safety and quality standards for this sector.
-Consultations are underway and draft standards anticipated by the end of 2019.
+The Commission is working in partnership with the primary health care sector to develop National Safety and Quality Primary Health Care Standards for not general practice and non-public primary health care providers.
+The Commission has finalised this round of consultation.
+Draft standards anticipated by the end of 2019.

 Clinical Care Standards